-With more pople coming and going from the airport with bikes as tourists or workers, the project should include provision for bicycle facilities or at the very least wide, sealed shoulders.
+With more people coming and going from the airport with bikes as tourists or workers, the project should include provision for bicycle facilities or at the very least wide, sealed shoulders.

-Some of these projects involve widening and sealing the shoulders which will benefit the many cyclists who use this as part of their training loops.
-Consultation has closed and final designs are scheduled for late 2019.
+This project involves widening and sealing the shoulders which will benefit the many cyclists who use this as part of their training loops.
+Consultation has closed and final designs are up on the website, construction began in 2020.

 North West Tasmania

 Suggestions to improve traffic flow along the highway include a new bridge over the Cam River but bike riders will be sent to the yet to be built North-West Coastal Pathway.